andraugust/andraugust.github.io/airbus.md

 |  1 unet, 1 binary | 0.680 |
 |  blank submission | 0.520 |

-As was hoped, accuracy increase with ensemble size.
+As expected, accuracy increase with ensemble size.
+The top scores for this problem are around 0.84, so I'll call my numbers a 'good' baseline.

-To finish up, we'll look at some test predictions made by the best ensemble:
+To finish up, lets see some test predictions from the best ensemble:
 <br />

 <center><a href="../airbus/test_prediction_overlay.png"><img src="airbus/test_prediction_overlay.png"></a></center>
 <br />

+So even though my model's score isn't that good relative to the top score, it still appears to find all ships at a level of accuracy that would probably be sufficient for most applications.

 ### Ways to Improve

-So far the results are pretty good, but if I were to spend more time on this I would do a few extra things:
+If I were to spend more time on this problem I would do a few extra things:
-- __Hard sample learning__ After initially training the binary model, fine-tune on samples with predict probability in the range 0.3-0.7.
+- __Hard sample learning__ After initially training the binary model, I'd re-train only on samples that have predict probability in the range 0.3-0.7.
 In other words, do extra learning on 'hard' samples.
 - __More data augmentation__ Do more types of image transformation to augment the training set.
 For example, use [imaug](https://github.com/aleju/imgaug) or [Augmentor](https://github.com/mdbloice/Augmentor).
-- __Smart cropping__ Don't let ships get split by a cropping boundary; check if splitting happens before cropping.
+- __Smart cropping__ Don't let ships get split by a cropping boundary; check if splitting happens before cropping and adjust the crop boundary accordingly.
 - __Ground-truth boundary erosion__ Erode the boundaries of ground-truth masks to help distinguish ships that are touching, then extend prediction boundaries to undo the learned erosion.

 {% include disqus.html %}